RobertFischer/check1.js/README.md

 Use *Check1*, and you will only load `Detect-Mobile` the very first time.
 Every other access to the page will use the cached value.
 This script minifies to about 1000 characters, so you are having significant savings.

+Compatible with IE 7 and above, and everything else.

 How It Works
 --------------